Gadibidi Aliya

 Gadibidi Aliya is a 1995 Indian Kannada-language comedy drama film, directed by Sai Prakash and produced by K. Raghava Rao.
 This film stars Shiva Rajkumar in a dual role, Malashri and Mohini whilst Jayamala and Srinath play other pivotal roles.

 The original score and soundtrack was composed by Koti for the lyrics of R. N. Jayagopal.
-The film is a remake of Telugu film Allari Alludu (1993), starring Nagarjuna, Meena and Nagma.
+The film is a remake of Telugu film Allari Alludu (1993).